Hyttevika as virtual panoramic tour

 Wanny Woldstad joined Anders not as a housewife, but as an active hunter.
 She did a lot to keep things tidy inside, but she did just as much outside, controlling traps, hunting polar bears even in the dark period and joining even the longest and most dangerous trips.
 She was not afraid of anything and shared all duties of this business which was otherwise almost completely dominated by men.
 She is telling her story in her book Første kvinne som fangstmann på Svalbard.
 Being a good storyteller, she was famous in northern Norway, when she died in 1959 – not killed by an angry polar bear, but hit by a lorry not far from home.

 The time-honored hut in Hyttevika is still more or less regularly used, as it is just a good 12 km away from the Polish research station in Isbjørnhamna in Hornsund.
 The Polish scientists are there more or less regularly, both for research work and in their free time.

 This is a good arrangement also in terms of conservation.
-In an old hut on Jan Mayen, a note left there after restauration work says „Careful use is a good way of taking care of it – welcome in!“
+In an old hut on Jan Mayen, I found a note left there after restauration work that says „Careful use is a good way of taking care of it – welcome in!“